Wednesday, December 9, 2020

 After 2 packed afternoons of keynotes, lightning talks, and live demos on everything from stewarding our planet to putting the civics back in civic tech, Day 3 will focus on enabling our community to learn and grow.

-Don’t miss the opening keynote by Aden Van Noppen, the Executive Director of Mobius, that will captivate and ground us.
+Then, join us for an opening keynote by Aden Van Noppen, the Executive Director of Mobius, that will captivate and ground us.
 With the significant influence that technology has over our lives, it is more important than ever to prioritize human wellbeing and examine technology’s role in fostering or impairing our own individual and collective balance and health.
 Fueled by a deep passion to serve, Aden was a Senior Advisor to the US Chief Technology Officer at the White House, and was also the Co-Founder of The Opportunity Project.
 As Demo Week looks to the future on Day 3, how will we apply what we’ve learned to serve more holistically with technology?
 Join us for an opportunity to learn about what work has been done to strengthen a spiritually healthy relationship with tech within organizations and imagine what is possible for the future.
 Featuring a live collective visualization.